rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/releases) is compiled for **macOS Big Sur** and later.
 See [the changelog](/post/changelog/) for updates.
 RsyncOSX is built as a Universal macOS Binary which means it runs natively on Apple Silicon and Intel based Mac computers.

-RsyncOSX can be installed by homebrew, `brew install --cask rsyncosx` or by download the [latest version](https://github.com/rsyncOSX/RsyncOSX/releases).
+RsyncOSX can be installed by homebrew by command `brew install --cask rsyncosx` or by download the [latest version](https://github.com/rsyncOSX/RsyncOSX/releases).
 If installed by homebrew the shasum is automatically verified.
 If downloaded from GitHub please verify the shasum.

 ## Remote servers or local attached volumes